Megan Hauserman: Television career

 Hauserman then went on to be a contestant on the first season of the hit VH1 celebreality spin-off, I Love Money.
 The shows premise consisted of 17 former celebreality contestants from; Flavor of Love, I Love New York and Rock of Love competing in both mental and physical challenges for a $250,000 cash prize.
 Despite placing third, She formed an alliance with Brandi "Brandi C" Cunningham from Rock of Love with Bret Michaels season 1 and also had a short lived alliance with Flavor of Love season 1 star Brooke "Pumkin" Thompson and Flavor of Love season 2 star Jennifer "Toastee" Toof.
 Hauserman and Cunningham ended their alliance with Thompson and Toof, prompting a huge food fight which ended with security having to break the fight a part.
 Hauserman was responsible for the eliminations of; Lee "Mr Boston" Marks, Kamal "Chance" Givens, Cindy "Rodeo" Steedle, David "12 Pack" Amerman, Heather Chadwell, Jennifer "Toastee" Toof and Brooke "Pumkin" Thompson, despite only being the paymaster (the only player with the power to eliminate) once.
 Hauserman quit the competition in the season finale when it was revealed that she would have to face a jury of former contestants.

 Hauserman went on to star in another VH1 celebreality spin-off, Rock of Love: Charm School.
 In which 14 former Rock of Love contestants competed for a $100,000 cash prize.
 The show was hosted by Sharon Osbourne, who acted as the official headmistress of Charm School.
 Hauserman continued her on screen alliance with Brandi "Brandi C" Cunningham and also teamed up with Rock of Love season 1 star Lacey Conner.
-She placed tenth, being expelled in the fourth episode after kicking Brandi "Brandi M" Mahon in the vagina during an argument.
-During the Charm School reunion Hauserman would make derogatory comments about Ozzy Osbourne and his drug addiction, prompting Charm School headmistress Sharon Osbourne to throw a drink in Hauserman's face and pull her hair.
+She placed tenth, being expelled in the fourth episode after kicking Brandi "Brandi M" Mahon during an argument.
+During the Charm School reunion Hauserman would make derogatory comments about Sharon's career, prompting Charm School headmistress Sharon Osbourne to throw a drink in Hauserman's face and pull her hair.
 Hauserman filed a lawsuit against Osbourne, claiming battery, infliction of emotional distress and negligence.
 In 2011 the case was settled out of court with the official details kept non-disclose.